 What We Are Doing.
 The confidentiality, privacy, and security of your information are among our highest priorities, and we have security measures in place to protect information in our systems.
-Upon learning of this incident, we immediately took steps to secure our systems and investigate the incident.
-We also notified the Federal Bureau of Investigation ("FBI") of this incident.
+Upon learning of the activity, we immediately took steps to further secure our systems and investigate the event.
+We reported this event to the Federal Bureau of Investigation and notified certain state regulators, as necessary.

-While we are unaware of any misuse of your information as a result of this incident, as an additional precaution, AAFMAA is offering you access to twenty-four (24) months of complimentary credit monitoring services through Experian.
+While we are unaware of any fraudulent misuse of your information as a result of this incident, as an additional precaution, AAA is offering you access to [Coverage Length] ([##]) months of complimentary credit monitoring services through Experian.
 Details of this offer and instructions on how to activate these services are enclosed with this letter.

-What Can You Do?
-Please review the enclosed document, "Steps You Can Take to Help Protect Your Information," which contains information on what you can do to safeguard against possible misuse of your information.
-You can also enroll in the credit monitoring services that AAFMAA is offering to you.
+What You Can Do.
+We encourage you to remain vigilant against incidents of identity theft and fraud by reviewing your account statements and monitoring your free credit reports for suspicious activity and to detect errors.
+Please also review the enclosed document, "Steps You Can Take to Help Protect Your Information," which contains information on what you can do to safeguard against possible misuse of your information.
+You can also enroll in the credit monitoring services that AAA is offering to you.

 For More Information.
-We understand that you may have questions about this incident that are not addressed in this notice.
-If you have additional questions or concerns, please call our toll-free dedicated assistance line at (833) 549-2139.
-This toll-free line is available Monday - Friday from 9:00 am ET to 11:00pm ET and Saturday/Sunday from 11:00 am ET to 8:00pm ET.
+If you have additional questions or concerns, please contact our toll-free dedicated assistance line at (833) 796-8642.
+This toll-free line is available Monday - Friday from 09:00 am ET to 11:00 pm ET and Saturday and Sunday from 11:00 am ET to 8:00 pm ET (excluding U.S. holidays).
+You may also write to AAA at 2300 Clarendon Boulevard, Suite 1301, Arlington, VA 22201.